DelphiWorlds/KastriFree/README.md

 ## Attention

-**Kastri Free has entered maintenance mode - no new development will take place; only minor bug fixes.**
+**Kastri Free has been retired permanently.**

-For ongoing development, please refer to the [new Kastri repo](https://github.com/DelphiWorlds/Kastri)
+For ongoing development, please refer to the [new Kastri repo](https://github.com/DelphiWorlds/Kastri).
+If you would like to see something that was implemented in KastriFree in the Kastri repository, please [file an issue there](https://github.com/DelphiWorlds/Kastri/issues).

 Kastri Free: